 1. Treats Diarrhea

-The astringent properties present in the oil extracted from the seeds have the capability to regularise the bowel movements.
+The astringent properties present in the oil extracted from the seeds have the capability to regularize bowel movements.
 They work by binding the stool particles together.
 Chironji oil is, therefore, effectively used in treating diarrhea.
 Adding a few drops of this oil to a fruit juice or ORS is the best method of consumption.

 2. Enhances Sexual Health

 The roasted seeds of chironji have aphrodisiac properties.
 They increase libido and help overcome problems like premature ejaculation and impotence.
 They also enhance the quality and motility of sperms.
 The roasted and ground seeds when consumed with milk promote added benefits of strengthening the reproductive system.

 The leaf extract of the chironji plant has anti-diabetic properties.
 A study conducted on diabetic rats revealed a significant reduction in the blood sugar levels after the chironji leaf extract was administered.1 Further studies are in progress to check for the level of efficacy in both type 1 and type 2 diabetes.